versx/ChuckDeviceController/docs/plugin-system/api.md

 ##### Summary

-Determines the location of any static files and folders i.e. 'wwwroot'
+Determines the location of any static files and folders. i.e. 'wwwroot'

 <a name='F-ChuckDeviceController-Plugin-StaticFilesLocation-External'></a>